Get A Quote

 Approaches of Project Management

-Predictive Project Management also called traditional or Waterfall, this is a structured approach where every phase is completed before moving on to the next.
+Predictive Project Management, also called traditional or Waterfall, this is a structured approach where every phase is completed before moving on to the next.
 It suits those projects that have fixed goals and stable requirements.
-Methods like CPM and PRINCE2 fall under this category.
+Methods like Critical Path Method (CPM) and PRINCE2 fall under this category.

 2) Adaptive Project Management